 A bus sim you can play on the bus

-Bus Simulator 2015 is lets you take control of public transport routes, picking up passengers and driving as well as possible.
-Developed by Ovidiu Pop, delivers a mobile-friendly bus driving experience set across global cities like Los Angeles, Rome, Berlin, and even frozen Alaska.
+Bus Simulator 2015 lets you take control of public transport routes, picking up passengers and driving as well as possible.
+Developed by Ovidiu Pop, delivers a mobile-friendly bus-driving experience set across global cities like Los Angeles, Rome, Berlin, and even frozen Alaska.

-In Bus Simulator 2015 you can pick from twelve different bus models including articulated and themed vehicles and drive across more than 360 mapped routes featuring over 1,000 stops.
-The game offers two main modes: a Career Mode where you transport passengers on schedule and accumulate points, and a Free Ride mode where you explore cities without pressure.
+In Bus Simulator 2015, you can choose from twelve bus models, including articulated and themed vehicles, and drive across more than 360 mapped routes featuring over 1,000 stops.
+The game offers two main modes: Career Mode, where you transport passengers on schedule and accumulate points, and Free Ride mode, where you explore cities without pressure.

 All Aboard

-Unlike Goat Simulator, or Surgeon Simulator, Bus Simulator 2015 is not a tongue in cheek game.
+Unlike Goat Simulator or Surgeon Simulator, Bus Simulator 2015 is not a tongue-in-cheek game.
 It aims to be a realistic and serious bus driving simulator.
-In the Career Mode, your job is to take a bus from the depot, stop at all the stops so passengers can get on and make sure your driving is as clean as possible.
+In Career Mode, your task is to take a bus from the depot, stop at each designated stop to pick up passengers, and maintain clean, precise driving throughout the route.
 Crashes are penalized, as are things like running red lights.

 Put your pedal (gently) to the metal

-There are three control methods in Bus Simulator 2015, an on screen steering wheel, more typical arrows or tilt control.
-All other features, like accelerate, brake and open doors, are simply buttons on the screen.
-It's pretty simple, but getting a good score requires some careful steering control.
+There are three control methods in Bus Simulator 2015: an on-screen steering wheel or tilt control.
+All other features, like accelerate, brake, and open doors, are simply buttons on the screen.
+It's pretty simple, but getting a good score requires careful steering control.
 The graphics are simple, but functional.
 The various cities and locations look different, but don't feel very alive.

 A simple yet satisfying bus driving experience